JuliaDynamics/ConcurrentSim.jl/README.md

 #### Release Notes

 * Version 0.4 is a complete rewrite: more julian and less pythonic.
+* Scheduling is based on TimeType and Period.
 * The discrete event features are on par with version 0.3.
 (STABLE)
 * The continuous time simulation is based on a quantized state system solver.
 (EXPERIMENTAL)
 * Documentation is automated with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl).